Brucethegreat4/phase3-syriaTel_customer_churn/README.md

 4. **Usage Patterns:**

    - High usage customers (e.g., those with high total day minutes) are more likely to churn, possibly due to pricing or service quality concerns.

+  ## Conclusion
+- Random forest was the best model with 95% accuracy which was the best for predicting accuracy

+- By leveraging machine learning to predict customer churn, SyriaTel can take proactive steps to retain customers, reduce revenue loss, and improve overall customer satisfaction.
+The insights and recommendations provided in this project offer a roadmap for SyriaTel to address churn effectively and enhance its competitive position in the telecommunications market.

 ## Recommendations & Next Steps for SyriaTel